inab/WfExS-backend/INSTALL.md

 If you also want to install [singularity](https://sylabs.io/singularity/) or [apptainer](https://apptainer.org) at the WfExS-backend virtual environment, and you are using Ubuntu Linux, a rootless setup is achieved using either [singularity-local-installer.bash](singularity-local-installer.bash) or [apptainer-local-installer.bash](apptainer-local-installer.bash).
+At most only one of them can be locally installed, because as of September 2022 workflow engines like `cwltool` or `nextflow` still use the hardcoded name of `singularity`.
+So, the apptainer installer has to create a "singularity" symlink pointing to "apptainer".

 ```bash
 # For singularity